What is Geo-Referencing?

 The layout of the site model shall be presented in True North or real-world orientation.
 Elevation levels of the model shall be set up based on the Singapore Height Datum (SHD) of 0.000m.

-Standardising the geo-referencing of BIM models to the SVY 21 coordinate system and the Singapore Height facilitates geospatial analysis and retrieval of relevant site information and data for Agency regulatory checks.
+Standardising the geo-referencing of BIM models to the SVY21 coordinate system and the Singapore Height Datum (SHD) facilitates use cases such as geospatial analysis, retrieval of relevant site information for Agency regulatory checks.

 How do I geo-reference my BIM model?

 Learn more about how to input coordinates to your model in your native BIM software: